jentery/mdia200v3/index.md

 Before class, please read the handout titled, "Meaning."

-Meaning will address semiotics, encoding, and decoding.
+Meaning will address semiotics, discourse, and encoding/decoding.

 *Today is the last day to withdraw from first-term courses without penalty of failure.*